KhaledKammoun/LeetCode/README.md

 # LeetCode

-This repository contains my solutions to problems on [LeetCode](https://leetcode.com/), a platform for practicing and improving coding skills .
+This repository contains my solutions to problems on [LeetCode](https://leetcode.com/), a platform for practicing and improving coding skills.

-I am using this repository to track my progress and share my solutions with others .
+I am using this repository to track my progress and share my solutions with others.
-My goal is to become proficient in a variety of programming languages and problem-solving techniques .
+My goal is to become proficient in a variety of programming languages and problem-solving techniques.

 ## Contents